An in-depth exploration of Italy’s inimitable history, landscapes, and art.

 Spend your time uncovering the rich history of this place and visit ancient churches with paintings on stone cave walls.
 You can also check out what the 18th-century dwellings were like and stumble upon locations used in Mel Gibson’s Passion of the Christ.

 Your adventure takes you off the beaten track again as you journey into the heart of the Lucanian Dolomites and the village of Castelmezzano.
 One of the highest villages in the Basilicata region, it’s located on a narrow ledge that drops away into a dramatic gorge.
 But Castelmezzano wasn’t built here just for the stunning vistas.
 Find out about its rich history as you explore the village or go for a hike to see the ruins of the castle which gave the village its name.

 After a busy day, you travel through the hills and mountains of Basilicata towards the west coast of Italy, where you spend two nights in Salerno.

-You stop in Positano, which looks like a colourful multi-tiered cake dramatically clinging to a sea-cliff.
-Find a restaurant to enjoy your lunch and drink in the magnificent views over the Tyrrhenian Sea.
-Then peruse the local boutiques, visit picturesque Santa Maria church, and take amazing photos as you meander through the pastel-coloured streets.
+The next stop is Positano which looks like a colourful multi-tiered cake clinging to a sea-cliff.
+Find a restaurant to enjoy your lunch and drink in the magnificent views of the Tyrrhenian Sea.
+Then, peruse the local boutiques and take photos as you meander through the streets.
 Alternatively, walk down the steps to the beach for a swim and some sun.

 Today it’s time for something more dramatic.